Legend of the Banshee: Death Messenger of the Irish Jul 5, 2014 4:10:31 GMT -5 madeline likes this

-In Ireland, the banshee, who is supposed to be a fairy woman (bean - woman; sidhe - fairy), wails and cries when members of certain families are about to die.
-It has never been established, however, why this ghostly creature follows some families.
+In Ireland, the banshee, who is believed to be a fairy woman (bean - woman; sidhe - fairy), wails and cries when members of certain families are about to die.
+It has never been established, however, why this phantom spirit follows some families.

-In Old Gaelic legend, music and poetry were said to be fairy gifts and the possession of these was thought to show a fatal kinship with the Duine Shee (people of the spirit race).
-Carolan, the great Irish harper – so the story goes – obtained some of his wildest and most beautiful music from listening to the fairy harpers play while lying asleep in the moonlight on a fairy mound.
-In Ireland, those who have the gifts of music and song are, it is said, watched over by the spirits.
-Those watched over by the Spirit of Life are said to be “fey” and have the gift second sight.
-Another is the Spirit of Doom, which reveals secrets of misfortune and death, and for this dread messenger another name is the banshee.
+In Old Gaelic legend, music and poetry were said to be gifts of the fairies and to possess such was thought to indicate a fatal kinship with the Duine Shee (people of the spirit race).
+According to legend, Carolan, the great Irish harpist, obtained some of his wildest and most beautiful music from listening to fairy music while sleeping in the moonlight atop a fairy mound.
+In Ireland, some believe those who have the gifts of music and song are protected by the spirits.
+Those watched over by the Spirit of Life are said to be “fey” and they are blessed with the second sight.
+On the other hand, the Spirit of Doom reveals secrets of misfortune and death, and for this dreaded messenger is known as the banshee.

 It is well to remember that the banshee belongs exclusively to the Celtic race.
-She is never heard bewailing the approaching demise of a member of others comprising the population of Ireland.
+She is never heard bewailing the approaching demise of a member of others comprising the population of Ireland or other former Celtic lands.
 The families with the old names of the chieftains of the Gaels, such as the O’Neills, O’Donnells, the O’Connors, O’Learys, O’Tools and O’Connaghs, each had their own banshee whose cry – when heard by any of them – was a forewarning of death.
 The banshee is believed to be an unearthly attendant to the ancient families of Ireland, the true descendants of the noble Gaelic race – those who have “Mac” and “O” in their names:

 By Mac and O

 But if they lack

 The O and Mac,

 No Irishmen are they.